ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ---

-7. Define the term prior distribution of a likelihood parameter $\gamma$ in the continuous case.
+Q. Define the term prior distribution of a likelihood parameter $\gamma$ in the continuous case.

 <details><summary><b>Answer</b></summary>